elicialzy/plagiarism-detector/retrain-codes/train-custom-bert/README.md

 ### Instructions -

-1. Upload this folder onto an Amazon Sagemaker Notebook Instance
+1. Upload this folder onto an Amazon SageMaker Notebook Instance
-2. Create ECR repository with name 'custom-sentence-transformer'
+2. Create ECR repository with name `custom-sentence-transformer`
 3. Add permissions to ECR repository to allow SageMaker to upload images to ECR
 ```
 "Action": [